What are the wine regions of the UK?

 Wessex: Sparkling Freshness with a Jurassic Twist

-Wessex covers Hampshire, Wiltshire, and Dorset, where chalk and limestone dominate the soils.
-These wine regions of the UK produce wines with finesse and complexity, particularly sparkling varieties.
+Wessex covers Hampshire, Wiltshire, and Dorset, where you’ll mostly find chalk and limestone soils.
+Across the UK, these regions are making wines with finesse and character — especially when it comes to sparkling.

 East Anglia: A Rising Star